masakhane-io/masakhane-mt/README.md

 # Notes about Model Deployment

 **We'd like to highlight how NONE of the trained models are suitable for production usage**.
-In our paper [here](https://arxiv.org/pdf/2010.02353.pdf) we explore the performance effects of training such a model on the JW300 datasets - the models are still unable to generalize to non-religious domains. **It cam be harmful to deploy a model.**.
+In our paper [here](https://arxiv.org/pdf/2010.02353.pdf) we explore the performance effects of training such a model on the JW300 datasets - the models are still unable to generalize to non-religious domains. **As a rule, one should never deploy an NLP model in a domain that it has not been trained for.
+And even if it IS trained on the relevant domain, a model should be analysed in detail to understand the biases and potential harms**.
 These models aim to serve as **WORK IN PROGRESS** to spur more research, and to better understand the failure of such systems.

 # Code of Conduct